Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 When you’ve successfully done this, you might have successfully gotten your mind through the first hurdle of blogging.

-As a matter of fact, one of my favorite blogging tips for new food bloggers is to go on a journey…
+As a matter of fact, one of my favorite blogging approach for new food bloggers is to go on a journey… Especially after your very first post on the blog.

 So, your blogging could start with a focus on issues like why you’re taking the particular meal to how you cook it, the recipes and benefits of the meal to the body etc.